-- failure to substantially perform usual duties of employment with the Company (other than as a result of an illness (1) an initial of the init or injury) for a period of 10 days following notice by the Company to the employee of such failure; - (2) fraud, embezzlement, dishonesty, or theft related to employment; - an act or acts constituting a felony, a violation of any federal or state securities or banking laws, or a misdemeanor (3) involving moral turpitude; - (4) willful malfeasance, willful misconduct, or gross negligence in connection with employment duties or any act or omission that is injurious to the financial condition or business reputation of the Company and its affiliates; or - (5) breach of the restrictive covenants in the Executive Severance Plan.

-"Good Reason" under the Executive Severance Plan means the occurrence, without the Participant's written consent, of: a material reduction in base salary unless such reduction is consistent with reductions made in the applicable annual base salaries of other similarly situated employees of the Company; or

-(2) a material adverse change in the Participant's title from managing director (but not changes in functional titles).
+- failure to substantially perform usual duties of employment with the Company (other than as a result of an illness or injury) for a posical of 10.1 and 10.1 are injury) or injury) for a period of 10 days following notice by the Company to the employee of such failure; - (2) fraud, embezzlement, dishonesty, or theft related to employment; - an act or acts constituting a felony, a violation of any federal or state securities or banking laws, or a misdemeanor involving moral turpitude; - willful malfeasance, willful misconduct, or gross negligence in connection with employment duties or any act or omission that is initially and the connection with employment duties or any act or omission that is injurious to the financial condition or business reputation of the Company and its affiliates; or - (5) breach of the restrictive covenants in the Executive Severance Plan. - "Good Reason" under the Executive Severance Plan means the occurrence, without the Participant's written consent, of: - (1) a material reduction in base salary unless such reduction is consistent with reductions made in the applicable annual base salaries of other similarly situated employees of the Company; or - (2) a material adverse change in duties and responsibilities at the Company or its affiliates (but not changes in functional titles).

 The Participant is required to provide notice within 90 days following the "Good Reason" event (and the Company will have 30 days following such notice to cure).
 "Good Reason" will cease to exist for an event on the 90th day following the date on which the Participant knew or reasonably should have known of such event and failed to give notice as described above or if the Participant failed to terminate employment within 14 days following the expiration of the cure period.

-"Change-in-Control" under the Executive Severance Plan means the consummation of: any transaction or series of related transactions, whether or not the Company is a party thereto, after giving effect to which in excess of 50 percent of the Company's voting power is owned directly, or indirectly through one or
+"Change-in-Control" under the Executive Severance Plan means the consummation of:

+any transaction or series of related transactions, whether or not the Company is a party thereto, after giving effect to which in excess of 50 percent of the Company's voting power is owned directly, or indirectly through one or more entities, by any person and its "affiliates" or "associates" (as such terms are defined in the Exchange Act rules) or any "group" (as defined in the Exchange Act rules) other than, in each case, the Company or an affiliate of the Company immediately following the closing of the Company's initial public offering; or

-- (1) more entities, by any person and its "affiliates" or "associates" (as such terms are defined in the Exchange Act rules) or any "group" (as defined in the Exchange Act rules) other than, in each case, the Company or an affiliate of the Company immediately following the closing of the Company's initial public offering; or a sale or other disposition of all or substantially all of the consolidated assets of the Company (each of the foregoing, a "Business Combination"), provided that, notwithstanding the foregoing, a "change-in-control" is not be deemed to occur as a result of a Business Combination following which the individuals or entities who were - (2) beneficial owners of the outstanding securities entitled to vote generally in the election of directors of the Company immediately prior to such Business Combination beneficially own, directly or indirectly, 50% or more of the outstanding securities entitled to vote generally in the election of directors of the resulting, surviving, or acquiring corporation in such transaction.
+- a sale or other disposition of all or substantially all of the consolidated assets of the Company (each of the foregoing, a "Business Combination"), provided that, notwithstanding the foregoing, a "change-in-control" is not deemed to occur as a result of a Business Combination following which the individuals or entities who were - (2) beneficial owners of the outstanding securities entitled to vote generally in the election of directors of the Company immediately prior to such Business Combination beneficially own, directly or indirectly, 50% or more of the outstanding securities entitled to vote generally in the election of directors of the resulting, surviving, or acquiring corporation in such transaction.